-4.23 Engine In-flight Shut-down and Air Restart
+4.21 Training Engine In-flight Shut-down and Air Restart

-The engine should not be stopped in flight deliberately except as part of forced landing training under the supervision of a qualified flight instructor or to drop parachutists.
+The engine should not be stopped in flight deliberately except as part of forced landing training under the supervision of a qualified flight instructor.
 If possible, allow the engine to cool down at 3000 rpm for about 30 sec before turning it off.